Aqaba

 How to Get Around Aqaba

-Once in Aqaba, you have different options for getting around.
-If you need a transfer from the airport, the only options are shared taxis or private services, as there are no shuttle buses.
-The airport is located about 10 km to the north, which takes about 15 minutes to reach.
+Once in Aqaba, you have different options to get around.
+If what you need is a transfer from the airport, there is only the option of collective taxi or private service, as there are no shuttle buses.
+The airport is located about 10 km to the north, which is about 15 minutes away.

-Similar to the airport, the ferry terminal is at a similar distance but to the south.
-In this case, there are no shuttle buses either, although there are minibuses available.
-Again, taking a taxi or a private vehicle is the most convenient option.
+Something similar happens with the ferry terminal, at a similar distance but from the south.
+In this case, there are no shuttle buses either, although there are minibuses.
+The option of taxi or private vehicle is again the most convenient.

-To move around the city, you will find green taxis without meters, so you will need to negotiate the fare for each ride.
+And to get around the city, you’ll find green taxis without a meter, so you’ll need to negotiate every race.

-For more information on what to see in Aqaba, you can visit the tourist information office located at Ayla Circle, which provides brochures, maps, and other updated materials for city visits.
+For more information on what to see in Aqaba You can go to their tourist information office.
+It is located in Ayla Circle and has brochures, maps and other updated materials for tours in the city.

-As a modern and large city, Aqaba also has other services of interest for tourists, such as a police station in front of the bus station, and a modern and well-equipped hospital in the city center.
+Being a modern and large city, Aqaba also has other services of interest to tourists, such as a police station in front of the bus station and a modern and well-equipped hospital in the center.

 Plan your trip to Aqaba